 I breezed through school on honour-roll with ease, received many commendations for my work in payroll, and have launched a successful full-time writing career all on my own.
 Not one major thing in life I ever threw my strength behind has ended in failure.

 But one venture I had taken on in 2015 did, and after 26 years of a spotless record, it was a blow to the chest.
-In Success & Failure, I wrote about how I felt like I had failed myself when I left school and did not immediately find employment.
+I once wrote about how I felt like I had failed myself when I left school and did not immediately find employment.

 Looking back now, I realise that there’s a huge difference between a delay in our dreams, and an abrupt ending to them.